m9n/podkit/README.md

 ## pk_dates shortcode

+This is designed to take a start and end date, and return a nicely-formatted date-range.
+It'll return a single formatted date if the start and end dates are the same, or if you omit the end date field in the `opt` attribute.

     [pk_dates opt="event,_start_date,_end_date" format="j F Y"]

 The syntax for the first attribute is `opt="[pod name],[start date field],[end date field]"`

 The format attribute needs to include month, date, and year, using PHP's `date()` codes.
 The shortcode pays attention to the order you put the three codes in.
 Currently they need to be space seperated.
 In future, using forward-slashes or full-stops(periods) as seperators will allow you to format dates like this: 15.06.2017.

+You can also add an 'id' attribute, if you need to specify the post ID.
+You may be able to add the ID dynamically using a Pod magic tag (eg `id="{@ID}"`), but I've not yet testing this.